LaurenzV/krilla/crates/krilla/src/configure/PDF_UA1.md

 # 6.1 General

-- krilla only uses PDF 1.7.
+- krilla defaults to PDF 1.7 for this mode, but allows any PDF version up to PDF 1.7. 🟢

 # 6.2 Conforming files